- BlockFi: A Quick Summary

 How do I apply for a BlockFi Account?

-Signing up for a BlockFi account is fairly effortless and can be done in under two minutes.
+Signing up for a BlockFi account is fairly straightforward and can be done in under two minutes.
 Please note that it is not currently offering the BlockFi Interest Account.

 - You can start right from this BlockFi review.
 Go to the BlockFi website.
 Using this code, you can receive up to $500 on your deposit as a sign-up bonus, starting at $25 when you deposit a minimum of $500.

 - Go to the “Earn Interest” option in the homepage slider, or “Get Started” in the menu.

 - Enter your email and make a password to create your account.